Biden says Obama could use executive orders to restrict guns

 The court is expected to rule on the case within the next few months.
 During a hearing on Wednesday, the court's three judges repeatedly questioned whether the rule created too much extra work for gun sellers and manufacturers.

-In Colorado, prosecutors ended their pre-trial case against accused movie house gunman James Holmes by showing photos he took of himself by cellphone, posing with firearms and body armour.
+In Colorado, prosecutors ended their pre-trial case against accused movie house gunman James Holmes by showing photos he took of himself by cellphone, posing with firearms and body armor.

 The photos capped three days of hearings in which prosecutors laid out their case for putting him on trial.
-Defence lawyers declined to present evidence or witnesses of their own.
+Defense lawyers declined to present evidence or witnesses of their own.

 The onetime neuroscience doctoral student is charged with multiple counts of first-degree murder and attempted murder for the 12 people slain and dozens of others wounded in the Denver suburb of Aurora in a July shooting attack.